libsdl-org/libtiff/doc/functions/TIFFFieldWriteCount.rst

   :c:type:`uint16_t` *count* argument and a pointer *data* argument must be supplied to :c:func:`TIFFSetField`.
-* :c:macro:`TIFF_VARIABLE2` is the same as :c:macro:`TIFF_VARIABLE` except that the *count* argument must have type :c:type:`uint32_t`.
-(On most modern machines, this makes no practical difference, and the *count* argument can simply be an :c:type:`int` in either case.)
+* :c:macro:`TIFF_VARIABLE2` is the same as :c:macro:`TIFF_VARIABLE` except that the *count* argument must have type :c:expr:`uint32_t`.
+(On most modern machines, this makes no practical difference, and the *count* argument can simply be an :c:expr:`int` in either case.)
 * :c:type:`TIFF_SPP` indicates that the number of arguments must be equal to the image's number of samples per pixel.